Nothing-up-my-sleeve number: Manipulatable, but not trivially

 ANSI X9.62 claims to use a so-called "verifiably at random" selection of elliptic curves.
-This is in fact just the result of applying a cryptographic hash function to any piece of data.
-It not random at all and pseudo-random at best.
-Its claimed resistance to manipulation lies solely in the resistance of the chosen hash function to reimage attack, i.e. the relative difficulty in producing a piece of data that hashes to a given value.
-Still, the set of possible choices space remains unrestricted; it is highly conceivable that an adversary could try many randomly-generated values until they find one with an exploitable property.
-Indeed, although the IEEE P1363 and NIST 186 standards had inherited these curves, they do tone down the claims associated with the generation procedure.
+This is in fact just the result of applying a cryptographic hash function to any piece of data, and is pseudo-random at best.
+Its claimed resistance to manipulation lies solely in the resistance of the chosen hash function to a preimage attack, i.e. the relative difficulty in producing a piece of data that hashes to a given value.
+Still, the set of possible choices space remains unrestricted; it is conceivable that an adversary could try many randomly-generated values until they find one with an exploitable property.
+Indeed, although the IEEE P1363 and NIST 186 standards had inherited these curves, they tone down the claims associated with the generation procedure.

 The most commonly used parameters of this class are the NIST P-curves for elliptic curve cryptography.
 The coefficients in these curves are generated by applying SHA-1 to unexplained random seeds, such as: